thegetty/grj-19/content/2-alai-kidd.md

 Kupferstichkabinett, Inv.
 141

-\### Esther, preceded by the end of Tobit and a heading for a prologue
+#### Esther, preceded by the end of Tobit and a heading for a prologue

 2 columns of 15 lines of text, with a 14-line historiated initial: Esther, full-length, standing on the back of a lion(?), with crown, scepter, and orb-like object

 recto stuck down, but partially legible: “quadraginta duobus et uidit . . . non enim excidit verbum Dei”

-verso, col. 1: “ei et omnis generatio ei; . . . habitatoribus terrę; Explicit liber Tobie. *[Incipit prologus beati Ieronimi presbiteri in librum Hester.]{.smallcaps}*”
+verso, col. 1: “ei et omnis generatio ei; . . . habitatoribus terrę; Explicit liber Tobie. *<span class="small-caps">Incipit prologus beati Ieronimi presbiteri in librum Hester.</span>*”

-verso, col. 2: “*[Incipit liber Hester]{.smallcaps}*.
+verso, col. 2: “*<span class="small-caps">Incipit liber Hester</span>*.
 In diebus assueri . . .
 Cumque implerentur”

 Recto includes Tobit 14:1–6; verso: Tobit 14:16 (end); Esther 1:1–5